An estimated 130,000 Georgians have Alzheimer’s disease, a form of dementia, and the number is expected to increase greatly over the next decade.

 “Our patients who come into our memory care clinic all have a diagnosis of an irreversible form of dementia,” says Clevenger.
 “And we can’t necessarily change the trajectory of that disease, but we can better support the patients and caregivers as they are going through it.”

-Memory care can be in personal care homes, in assisted living units or self contained facilities.
+Memory care can be in personal care homes, in assisted living with memory care units or self contained facilities.
 People should know what to expect from each type of facility, Medders says.

 No longer is merely keeping patients “clean and dry” considered good care, says Clevenger.
 “Today we look at structure, socialization and stimulation, especially where the senses are involved.”
 It’s better for the patients and the staff, she says.